On monotone circuits with local oracles and clique lower bounds: Concluding remarks

 The reduction from randomized feasible interpolation actually provides a distribution on monotone CLOs $C_r$ with a common bound on their sizes such that each is correct and they satisfy:

 where $\mathcal{B}_r$ is the union of the oracle rectangles in $C_r$.
 An averaging argument then yields a fixed monotone CLO whose locality is bounded by $\mu$.
-One might loose some information useful for a lower bound in this last step depending on the choice of the distribution $\mathcal{D}$ supported over $U \times V$.
+One might lose some information useful for a lower bound in this last step depending on the choice of the distribution $\mathcal{D}$ supported over $U \times V$.

 Even though our initial attempts at establishing new length-of-proofs lower bounds have been unsuccessful, we feel that in order to prove limitations for R$(\mathsf{Lin}/\mathbb{F}_2)$ and for other proof systems via randomized feasible interpolation it should be sufficient to establish lower bounds against monotone CLOs under an appropriate assumption on the oracle gates.
 (In particular, the existence of monotone CLOs of small size and small locality separating $U_{n,k}$ and $V_{n,k}$ does not imply that the approach presented in \citep{1611.08680} is fruitless.)
-For instance, while $A_d$ is a semantic condition on the (unstructured) sets $U_i$ and $V_i$, one can try to explore the syntactic information obtained on these sets from a given proof, such as upper bounds on the circuit complexity of separating each pair $U_i$ and $V_i$, or other related structural information.\\
+For instance, while $\mathcal{A}_d$ is a semantic condition on the (unstructured) sets $U_i$ and $V_i$, one can try to explore the syntactic information obtained on these sets from a given proof, such as upper bounds on the circuit complexity of separating each pair $U_i$ and $V_i$, or other related structural information.\\

 \textbf{Acknowledgements.} We would like to thank Pavel Pudl\'{a}k for discussions on monotone circuits with local oracles and proof complexity.
 The second author would like to thank Michal Garl\'{i}k for several related conversations.
+This work was supported by the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013)/ERC Grant No.~615075.

 \textbf{Mailing address:}

 Department of Algebra

 Faculty of Mathematics and Physics